kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

 ```

 This approach has trade-offs:

-- ✅ No external dependencies
+* ✅ No external dependencies
-- ✅ Fast retrieval (everything in memory)
+* ✅ Fast retrieval (everything in memory)
-- ✅ No type conversion needed
+* ✅ No type conversion needed
-- ❌ Not scalable for very large datasets
+* ❌ Not scalable for very large datasets
-- ❌ Entire dataset loads into memory
+* ❌ Entire dataset loads into memory

-For 13,000 pages (about 11 megabytes of data), I decided, this was a perfectly reasonable trade-off.
+For 13,000 pages (about 11 megabytes of data), I decided this was a perfectly reasonable trade-off.
 The embeddings load quickly, and the similarity search is fast enough for interactive use.
 It's not production-ready for millions of documents, but it proves that Kedro's built-in tools can handle non-trivial workloads well enough.

-### The Results
+### The results

 Integrating wiki embeddings into the context retrieval node significantly improved the quality of the output.
 The system could now answer questions about:

-- Characters and locations
+* Characters and locations
-- Narrative events and mission outcomes
+* Narrative events and mission outcomes
-- Game mechanics like weapons, systems, skills, or vehicles
+* Game mechanics like weapons, systems, skills, or vehicles
-- World-building and lore
+* World-building and lore

 The prompt engineering also became more effective.
 With better data, I could confidently instruct the LLM to use only the provided context: